USS Bonhomme Richard (LHD-6): 1998–2009

 Bonhomme Richard sailed to Sri Lanka to provide support for relief efforts following the 2004 Indian Ocean earthquake and its subsequent tsunamis.
 On 4 January 2005, the ship helped airlift relief supplies to the coast of Sumatra, Indonesia.
 Bonhomme Richard deployed in Operation Unified Assistance from 5 January 2005 to February 2005.
 Her helicopters flew supplies and medical personnel into various areas of Indonesia and evacuated the wounded.

 The following July, Bonhomme Richard participated in RIMPAC 2006.
 From April 2007 to November 2007, she joined up with two U.S. Navy aircraft carriers, and and their Carrier Strike Groups (CSG) off the coast of Iran to carry out previously unannounced air and sea exercises.
 In July 2008, the ship took part in RIMPAC 2008 off the coast of Hawaii.

 From September 2009 to April 2010, Bonhomme Richard deployed to the Fifth and Seventh Fleet Areas of Operations (AoR).
-Ports of call include East Timor; Phuket, Thailand; Kuala Lumpur, Malaysia; and Oahu, Hawaii.
-In July, she participated in RIMPAC 2010 in the Kaulakahi Channel, between Kauai and Niihau Islands, Hawaii, near the Pacific Missile Range Facility.
+Ports of call include East Timor; Phuket, Thailand; Kuala Lumpur, Malaysia;Bali and Oahu, Hawaii.
+In July, she participated in RIMPAC 2010 in the Kaulakahi Channel, between Kauai and Niʻihau Islands, Hawaii, near the Pacific Missile Range Facility.